anudeep-mj/catalog-final/README.md

 ## Synopsis

-This project is a small app which shows a catalog app.
+This project is a small app which shows a catalog app which has crud and authentication funcationalities using Flask, sqllite and google api

+## Pre-requisites
+- Have sqlalchemy, flask, sqlalchemy.orm, oauth2client.client, httplib2, json, sqllite packages for python

 ## Installation